 - IPU-Machine: M2000

-A collection of interconnected IPU-Machines.
+A collection of interconnected IPU-M2000 IPU-Machines.
 An IPU-POD DA (Direct Attach) system has no switches and runs the management software on one of the IPU-Machines.
 A switched IPU-POD has one or more servers and networking switches.
-An IPU-POD allows all the IPUs in the IPU-Machines to communicate and synchronize using IPU-IPU connections.
-The IPUs can be partitioned into “virtual IPU-PODs” using the V-IPU software.
+An IPU-POD allows all the IPUs in the IPU-M2000 IPU-Machines to communicate and synchronize using IPU-to-IPU connections.
+The IPUs can be partitioned into “virtual Pods” using the V-IPU software.

 - IPU over Fabric

 Software that allows a Poplar server to control and feed data to a program executing on one or more IPUs using remote DMA (RDMA).
 The IPUoF software has components on both the server and the IPU-Machine.

 A logical rack is a space in one or more physical racks occupied by a single Pod.
 Since the standard racking of a single Pod may not be possible within one physical rack, we use the term “logical rack” to refer to the set of components making up the single Pod, regardless of where they may be physically installed.
 A logical rack is also referred to as an IPU-Link Domain (ILD).

 A physical server, virtual machine or container implementing the higher, component-independent layers of the Pod management services.